 Dentists recommend bringing a friend with you to your visit to help lessen anxiety.
 They also try to talk throughout the appointment to ease their patient’s anxiety.
 Misunderstanding dental procedures can increase your fear of dentistry.
-Dr. Lazer and his staff take the time with anxious patients to explain each step of dental treatment so they know exactly what to expect.
+Dr. Lazer and his staff take the time to explain each step of dental treatment to anxious patients.
+That way, patients know exactly what to expect when they visit.

-In many cases, having an understanding of the procedure and outcome can give a patient the confidence they need to relax comfortably during their visit with Dr. Lazer.
-Once a patient can feel they are a part of the process, regular visits can become a lifelong habit.
+Understanding the procedure and outcome can give patients the confidence to relax during their visit with Dr. Lazer.
+Once patients feel they are a part of the process, regular visits can become a lifelong habit.

 Can the dentist give you something for anxiety?

-Should I tell my dentist I have anxiety?
+Should I tell my dentist that I have anxiety?

-Yes, being open and honest with your dentist about any anxiety you may be feeling will go a long way!
-If you are looking for a dentist near you that deals with dental anxiety, make sure to ask your dentist about their experiences and how they would handle it if it arose.
+Yes, being open and honest with our dentist about any anxiety you may be feeling will go a long way!
+If you are looking for a dentist near you who deals with dental anxiety, make sure to ask our dentist about their experience.
+Our dentist will discuss how they treat patients with dental fear and anxiety.

-Our team will make your dental visit as pleasant as possible.
+Our team will make your experience as pleasant as possible when you visit our office.
 If you communicate with us, we can take steps to ensure that your visit is a comfortable experience.